-IP TAKE: Impact Partners funds 10-12 documentary projects per year, in amounts up to $700,000.
-Their criteria are quite broad, so independent filmmakers with strong storylines and artistic visions will be well-served by applying.
+IP TAKE: Impact Partners funds 10-12 documentary projects per year in amounts up to $700,000.
+Its criteria are quite broad, so independent filmmakers with strong storylines and artistic visions will be well-served by applying.

-PROFILE: Impact Partners is a relatively new enterprise, but it has already funded a number of very successful documentaries.
-According to its website, it is "dedicated to funding independent documentary storytelling that entertains audiences, engages with pressing social issues, and propels the art of cinema forward."
-To that end it supports individual filmmakers through grants and a fellowship program, and also supports other granting organizations as well.
+PROFILE: Created in 2007, Impact Partners was founded by Dan Cogan and Geralyn Dreyfous.
+The organization seeks to fund “independent documentary storytelling that entertains audiences, engages with pressing social issues, and propels the art of cinema forward.”
+It supports individual filmmakers through grants and a fellowship program; it also supports other granting organizations as well.

 Impact Partners funds 10-12 documentaries per year with grants ranging from $30,000 to $700,000, though most fall between $100,000 and $250,000.
 Films may be in any stage of production, but a video sample is required to apply.
 Applications are accepted on a rolling basis, and must include a treatment describing the project, a budget, a video sample, and a signed application form.
-They are looking for "projects that tell strong, cinematic stories, explore the urgent issues and questions of our time, and have a clear point of view and artistic vision."
+Impact seeks "projects that tell strong, cinematic stories, explore the urgent issues and questions of our time, and have a clear point of view and artistic vision."

-Impact Partners also now offers the IP Emerging Producers Fellowship.
+Impact Partners also offers the Impact Partners Emerging Producers Fellowship.
 The fellowship includes a yearlong program of workshops in New York with established documentary filmmakers and a $1000 stipend.
-Applicants must have worked on a least documentary film in a key position such as producer, line producer, co-producer or associate producer, but not served as producer for more than five full-length features.
+Applicants must have previously worked on a documentary film in a key position such as producer, line producer, co-producer or associate producer, but not served as producer for more than five full-length features.
 Applicants must also be nominated by a key film crew member with whom they have worked in the past.
 Further information about how to apply is available here.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)